georchestra/georchestra/migrations/22.0/README.md

 The main modification made in this release was to:

 * introduce a new object class `georchestraRole` on the roles (branch `ou=roles`)
-* introduce on each object class from the georchestra custom schema a new attribute `georchestraObjectIdentifier`.
+* introduce on each object class from the _geOrchestra_ custom schema a new attribute `georchestraObjectIdentifier`.

 This new attribute should take a unique identifier in the form of a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier).

-This change was motivated to be able to synchronize objects on GeoNetwork, and rely on a stable identifier between the LDAP and the database in a more reliable way.
+This change was motivated to be able to synchronize objects in GeoNetwork, and rely on a stable identifier between the LDAP and the database in a more reliable way.

 Below is a suggested modification procedure: